 Now that you’re armed with some great home loan marketing ideas, it’s time to put them into action and realize the rewards.

 Decide what your niche is going to be.
-Will you specialize in one area of home loans or treat them all as a specialization?
+Will you specialize in one area for your home loan campaign or treat them all as a specialization?
 Once you know who you’re marketing to, get your mobile website in order.
 There are more people looking at web pages from a mobile device than a desktop computer, so make sure your mobile site is in tip-top shape.
 Accelerated mobile pages will help you get there.

 Next, decide how you’re going to deliver your message.
 Email is a no-brainer, but with so much of it in circulation, how do you get your recipient to open yours?
 You can boost your email open rates with some strategic subject lines.
 You’ll likely get more opens.

 Do your home loan marketing ideas cater to millennials?
 Almost half of them are in the market to buy a home, so you can appeal to their preferences by using direct mail.
 More than 40% of millennials want to buy a home in the next few years, and studies show they love receiving mail.
 MSP can help you reach this growing target market—or any other audience—with direct mail fulfillment services that produce results.
 Contact us for a free direct mail marketing consultation.

 Next, be sure to use visual content with your social media posts because it receives 40% more shares than text-only posts.
 You can also use automation to plan and design your social posts, as well as your email and direct mail marketing.
 You’ll not only save time and money, you’ll boost your ROI, too.